tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@Neel630/index.md

 _description_

-- Developer's social media where developers can sign-up or login, and can post anything, also they can like or unlike posts from other developers.
+- Developer's social media where developers can sign-up or login, and can post anything, also they can like or unlike and comment posts from other developers.

 - User can also build his/her profile including education, experience